-Note down any concerns you have after discharge in the journal so that you can discuss these with the paediatrician at the 4-6 week review.
+Note down any concerns you have after discharge so that you can discuss these with the paediatrician at the review.
 It may help to take photos/videos of things that concern you to show the paediatrician.

 What issues might I face during my child's recovery?